smart-data-models/dataModel.DCAT-AP/Agent/doc/spec_DE.md

   description: Agent Schema meeting DCAT-AP 2.1.1 specification
   properties:
     Type:
-      description: "Property.
-Model:'http://www.w3.org/2004/02/skos/core#Concept'.
-This property refers to a type of the agent that makes the Catalogue or Dataset available"
+      description: This property refers to a type of the agent that makes the Catalogue or Dataset available
       type: string
       x-ngsi:
         model: "http://www.w3.org/2004/02/skos/core#Concept"